ankushChatterjee/tur/README.md

 tur is an interpreted programming language running on a simulated turing machine.
 (The program is not stored on the turing machine only data)

-The turing machine simulation here does not use "states" instead the operations (Left / Right) (done by the states) can be done with the commands and if statements and states can be looped with the loop command.
+The turing machine simulation here does not use "states" instead the operations (Left / Right) (done by the states) can be done with the commands and if statements and states can be repeated with the loop command.
 This is done to have a structure of a normal programming language.
 Though, adding a dedicated state mechanism is my intention.
 States would be like objects with 4-tuple representations.
-The normal programming structure along with states would give ease of learning along with a chance for the usert to understand the concept of a turing machine.
+The normal programming structure along with states would give ease of learning along with a chance for the user to understand the concept of a turing machine.

 The following are the commands